 Statement of the Rule:

-(1)(A) Senior Judge.
-To be a senior judge, a judge shall:
+(1)(B) Inactive Senior Judge.
+To be an inactive senior judge, a judge shall:

-(1)(B)(viii) obtain attorney survey results on the final judicial performance evaluation survey conducted prior to termination of service sufficient to have been certified for retention election regardless whether the survey was conducted for self improvement or certification;
+(1)(C)(ix) have obtained results on the most recent judicial performance evaluation prior to termination of service sufficient to have been recommended for retention regardless of whether the evaluation was conducted for self-improvement or certification;

-(1)(B)(ix) continue to meet the requirements for certification for judicial retention election as those requirements are determined by the Judicial Council to be applicable to active senior judges; and
+(1)(C)(x) continue to meet the requirements for judicial retention as those requirements are determined by the Judicial Council to be applicable to active senior judges;